-* Suspected pink eye (must have 24 hours of antibiotic treatment before returning to school OR have a note from the doctor stating the student is not contagious)
+* Suspected pink eye (must have 24 hours of antibiotic treatment and be fever-free for 72 hours before returning to school OR have a note from the doctor stating the student is not contagious)

 * Lice.
 FSSD has a strict NO NIT, NO BUG policy.
 See nurse for lice eviction guidelines